wederer/nifi-demo/README.md

 1. in properties tab:  click arrow -> next to "StandardHttpConectMap" in row "HTTP Context Map"
 1. enable the "StandardHttpContextMap" Service by clicking the lightning icon on the right
 1. start all processors
-1. open curl/Postman/Insomnia and send the following json inside the body (other possible values ("second.jpg", "third.jpg") to localhost:15000/getFile:
+1. open curl/Postman/Insomnia and send the following json inside the body (other possible values: "second.jpg", "third.jpg") to localhost:15000/getFile:

 ```json
 {